 13. Better Sleep Quality

 Sauna and spa use are both ideal ways to de-stress and relax before bedtime.
-The heat sends messages to your brain telling it to produce melatonin, a sleep hormone that helps induce a deep, relaxing sleep.
+The heat sends messages to your brain telling it to produce melatonin, a sleep hormone that helps induce a night of deep, relaxing sleep.
 After exiting your spa or sauna, your core body temperature gradually decreases, naturally preparing itself for sleep.

 14. Quality Time with Family